coldfrontlabs/flexslider/README.txt

 2. Unzip the file and rename the folder to "flexslider" (pay attention to the case of the letters)
 3. Put the folder in a libraries directory
     - Ex: sites/all/libraries
-4. The first two files are required and the last is optional (required for javascript debugging)
+4. The following files are required (last file is required for javascript debugging)
     - jquery.flexslider-min.js
     - flexslider.css
     - jquery.flexslider.js